newmedio/eventelf-api-docs/source/includes/_events.md

 curl "http://www.eventelf.com/api/company/1/events/upcoming" -H "Authorization: API_TOKEN"
 ```

-> The above command would return JSON identical to the 'All Events' endpoint
+> The above command would return JSON identical in structure to the 'All Events' endpoint

 This endpoint retrieves all upcoming events for a given company.